Victor0814gui/Victor0814gui/README.md

-# Bem-vindo ao meu Mundo de Código! 👩‍💻

-Olá!
-Eu sou Victor Guilherme, um entusiasta apaixonado por programação e inovação.
-Eu me vejo como um um dos grandes no futuro e sem sombra de duvidas vou me esforçar ao maximo para estar lá.
-Minha jornada no mundo da tecnologia tem sido emocionante e cheia de aprendizados e principalmente desafios, estou sempre em busca de novos problemas, soluções, e oportunidades para crescer.
+# Welcome to my Code World! 👩‍💻

+Hello!
+I'm Victor Guilherme, a passionate enthusiast of programming and innovation.
+I envision myself as one of the greats in the future, and without a doubt, I will give my utmost to get there.
+My journey in the world of technology has been exhilarating, filled with learning experiences, and most importantly, challenges.
+I'm always on the lookout for new problems, solutions, and opportunities to grow.

+***For Portuguese speakers, there is also a [README in Brazilian Portuguese](https://github.com/Victor0814gui/Victor0814gui/blob/main/portuguese-readme.md) available.***

-## Sobre Mim
+## About Me

-- 👨‍💻 Atualmente, estou focado em react-native-windows e react native;
+- 👨‍💻 Currently, I'm focused on react-native-windows and react native;
-- 🌱 Estou constantemente aprendendo e aprimorando minhas habilidades em nodejs e nextjs.
+- 🌱 I'm constantly learning and refining my skills in nodejs and nextjs.
-- 🚀 Tenho uma paixão por resolver problemas complexos e criar soluções inovadoras que impactam positivamente a vida das pessoas.
-- 💡 Adoro trabalhar em projetos que envolvem tratamento de arquivos e todo lists.
-- 💬 Me pergunte sobre mais sobre o que faço e meus proprositos para tornar o Brazil um lugar melhor.
+- 🚀 I have a passion for solving complex problems and creating innovative solutions that positively impact people's lives.
+- 💡 I love working on projects involving file handling and to-do lists.
+- 💬 Ask me more about what I do and my goals to make Brazil a better place.
+-

-## Minhas Habilidades
+## My Skills

-- **Linguagens de Programação:** javascript e c++
+- **Programming Languages:** javascript and c++
-- **Frameworks e Bibliotecas:** reactjs, react native, nextjs
+- **Frameworks and Libraries:** reactjs, react native, nextjs
-- **Ferramentas e Plataformas:** aws, linux, windows
+- **Tools and Platforms:** aws, linux, windows

-## Como me Encontrar
+## How to Reach Me

 - 💼 [LinkedIn](https://www.linkedin.com/in/victor-guilherme-025789229)
 - 🌐 [Website](https://portifolio-victor-guilherme-victor0814gui.vercel.app/)
 - 🐦 [Twitter](https://twitter.com/VictorG55175927)

-## Meus Interesses
+## My Interests

-- Esudar programção e engenharia
-- Colaborar em projetos
+- Studying programming and engineering
+- Collaborating on projects
-- Filmes da Marvel
+- Marvel movies
-- Uma boa leitura

-Espero que esteja animado(a) para explorar meu repositório e encontrar projetos interessantes!
-Se você é um recrutador ou colaborador em potencial, fique à vontade para entrar em contato comigo.
-Estou sempre aberto para colaborações emocionantes e novas oportunidades.
+- A good read

+I hope you're excited to explore my repository and discover interesting projects!
+If you're a recruiter or a potential collaborator, feel free to get in touch.
+I'm always open to exciting collaborations and new opportunities.

 Happy coding! 🚀